pulemojatau/dice_app/README.md

 🎲 Dice App
 A simple and interactive Flutter app that renders a picture of a dice and changes it at random when the "Roll" button is pressed.
-This project is a fun and engaging way to explore Flutter development while focusing on clean code and reusable components
+This project is a fun and engaging way to explore Flutter development while focusing on clean code and reusable components.

 ## Table of Contents
 - [Features](#features)